I7-Examples/Bronze/docs/source.txt

 		if chosen way is a direction
 		begin;
 			say "(heading [chosen way], since there are no other options)";
-			change the noun to the chosen way;
+			now the noun is the chosen way;
 		otherwise;
 			 say "You will have to be more specific about which direction you want to go[if novice mode is functioning].
 The available directions are[exit list][end if].";
 		end if;